Joe Biden’s Top Economic Aide Admits The US Economy Is ‘Spiraling Downward’

 “We do have multiple crises, we have a lot of pressing business facing the country.
 So certainly we understand and expect that the Senate is going to act on its constitutional duty,” Deese said.
 “There is precedent.”

-The incoming administration’s proposed package aims to give another round of direct payments to individuals and families following the $1,200 and $600 checks that were distributed last year.
+The incoming administration’s proposed package aims to give another round of direct payments to individuals and families following the $1,200 and $600 checks that were already distributed.
 In addition, Biden’s team plans to spend more on testing and vaccination programs and expand unemployment benefits.

-However, while the aforementioned parts of the package will find less of an issue finding support across the aisle, other aspects of the bill have already received criticism from conservative lawmakers.
+However, while the aforementioned parts of the package will face less of an issue in finding support across the aisle, other aspects of the bill have already received criticism from conservative lawmakers.
 These include the call for a $15 federal minimum wage and an increase in both taxes and regulations.

-The former vice-president will need at least 10 Republican senators to successfully pass his proposed stimulus, and Deese said that he expects the bill will receive support despite facing criticism from conservative members.
+The former vice-president will need at least 10 Republican senators to successfully pass his proposed stimulus.
+Deese said that he expects the bill will receive support despite facing criticism from conservative members.

 For example, Republican Sen. Pat Toomey of Pennsylvania has already attacked the plan, claiming that it is “a colossal waste and economically harmful.”